 Things to do in Cornwall

-Scroll down for information on a wide range of activities, from high-adrenalin tree surfing and zipwire flights, to horseriding, walking and cycling.
-There are also suggestions for things to do with young children.
+Scroll down for information on a wide range of activities, from adrenalin inducing tree surfing and zipwire flights, to horseriding, walking and cycling.
+There are also suggestions for fun things and places to explore with younger children.

 Travelling at bike speed gives you the opportunity to enjoy the sights, sounds and smells of the country at first hand.
 It is the ideal way for the whole family to explore at their leisure with none of the pressures of parking or traffic congestion.
-There are lots of great places to cycle, and the following website has some great routes in Cornwall. http://www.cycle-route.com/routes/Cornwall-Routes-68.html.
-Three brilliant cycling locations are Cardinham Woods, Tamar Trails, and Drakes Trail (see details beneath, after Bike Hire)
+There are lots of great places to cycle, and the following website has some great routes in Cornwall. http://www.cycle-route.com/ Three brilliant cycling locations are Cardinham Woods, Tamar Trails, and Drakes Trail.

 Tamar Trails – Only 12 miles from Kernock, Tamar Trails is 25km of dedicated mountain bike trails in the Tamar Valley AONB.
 Take your own bike, or hire one of theirs (£12 for 4 hours).
 For trail maps, bike hire information and prices, see their website.